cityEHR/cityehr/README.md

 | Set the working directory for holding the server code and data                        | CITYEHR_SERVER_WORKING_DIRECTORY | cityehr.server.working-directory | --server-working-directory |
 | Set the log directory for holding the server log files                                | CITYEHR_SERVER_LOG_DIRECTORY     | cityehr.server.log-directory     | --server-log-directory     |

-There are three options at present:
+There are four options at present:

 1. (Preferred) Run the stand-alone cityEHR Jar file that embeds Jetty Server.
     ```shell